RubyMoney/money-rails/README.md

 * MRI Ruby >= 1.9.2

 You can see a full list of the currently supported interpreters in [travis.yml](http://github.com/RubyMoney/money-rails/blob/master/.travis.yml)

+## Contributing

+### Steps

+1. Fork the repo
+2. Run the tests
+3. Make your changes
+4. Test your changes
+5. Create a Pull Request

+### How to run the tests

+Our tests are executed with several ORMs - see `Rakefile` for details.
+To install all required gems run `rake spec:all` That command will take care of installing all required gems for all the different Gemfiles and then running the test suite with the installed bundle.

+You can also run the test suite against a specific ORM or Rails version, `rake -T` will give you an idea of the possible task (take a look at the tasks under the spec: namespace).

+If you are testing against mongoid, make sure to have the mongod process running before executing the suite,  (E.g. `sudo mongod --quiet`)

 ## Maintainers